Letter from the Chair

 Space affects government, business and culture.
 Many countries project military power, commercial interests and national image through space missions.
 The Department of Astronautical Engineering (ASTE) in the USC Viterbi School of Engineering focuses on meeting the educational needs of the space industry, spacecraft operators, and government space research and development centers.
 The program offers the full set of degrees in Astronautical Engineering.

 Since its founding in 2004, numerous students received their Bachelor of Science degrees and achieved their PhDs.
 The department’s flagship Master of Science program also reaches students nationally as well as in Canada and stationed at military installations across the globe through distance education.
-This year ASTE has reached a milestone, awarding more than 500 Master of Science degrees since its inception.
+In 2018, ASTE reached a milestone, awarding more than 500 Master of Science degrees since its inception.

 In addition to participation in faculty-led research projects, ASTE undergraduate and graduate students are given the opportunity for hands on learning and research in the Rocket Propulsion (highlighted below) and Liquid Propulsion Labs and developing space technology at the Space Engineering Research Center (SERC).